peterwallhead/depth-map-overlay/README.md

 - A Python dictionary of raw LiDAR distance measurements.

 ### Outputs (output/)
-- combined.jpg - Contains a grayscale version of the scene image with the relative distance measurements overlayed as green dots.
-The more solid a green dot is the closer that point is to the camera.
+- combined.jpg - Contains a grayscale version of the scene image with the relative distance measurements overlayed as red dots.
+The more solid a red dot is the closer that point is to the camera.
-- points_only.jpg - Contains only the green dot points used in the combined image.
+- points_only.jpg - Contains only the red dot points used in the combined image.

 ### Capture image from webcam (optional)
 ```